shar0nnn/test-task-todo-list/README.md

 <b>8.
 The list of endpoints for testing functionality</b>

-<i>http://localhost - main URL to display tasks table
+<i>http://localhost - main URL to display tasks table (you need to pass your bearer token into "headers" constant in resources/js/app.js file)

 http://localhost/docs - API documentation